JinchuLi2002/JinchuLi2002.github.io/README.md

-# Cascadiaweengineersclub.com
+# cascadiaweengineersclub.com
 This is the website of the WE Engineers Club at Cascadia College from the 2020-2021 school year.
-Information about club activities, club officers, and more can be found here.
+Information about club activities, club officers, and more can be found on www.cascadiaweengineersclub.com.

 ## Contributing club officers:
 * Jolie Ip